rhysstever/Eona/Continents/Ezavriel.md

 ![[Ezavriel_Labeled.jpg]]

 # Ezavriel
-Ezavriel is a large, warm-climate continent, located in the northern hemisphere of [[Eona]].
+Ezavriel is a large, warm-climate continent, located in the northern hemisphere of [[Eona (World) | Eona]].
 It has two major two halves, connected by a single, central isthmus.

 ## History
 > TODO: History